 What Are Navigators And Why Did Our State Get So Much Money For Them?

 "Navigators" are not experienced licensed brokers that can compare and recommend the best plans for you.
 They are simply "workers" that were hired to help with the enrollment process of uninsured consumers.
 They typically are not licensed and their qualifications are very vague.
 They also may have access to your personal financial information.
 And yes, $2.5 million dollars is being spent on them.

 Although their role is flexible, we believe they can best serve residents of the state that either have no internet access, or choose not to utilize the internet for comparing and applying for coverage.
 Also, it's possible that there are Virginia residents that do not have the needed transportation to travel, and will require an in-home visit.
 But experienced brokers and reputable and reliable websites continue to be the best resources.

-Can I Hang On The Policy That I Have Now?
+Can I Keep The Policy That I Have Now?

 Despite promises from various sources, not everyone can keep their existing plan.
 If your policy was "grandfathered,' (your carrier will notify you if it is), you can keep coverage without having to be forced to purchase new coverage.
 Although it will mean that your existing contract is lacking some essential mandated benefits, it still may be the best choice for you.
 NOTE: Your insurer can terminate the policy although written notification must be given.

 Also, if your employer decides they are no longer offering medical coverage to their employees (and perhaps paying the fine instead), of course you would have to obtain new benefits.
 This specific risk was lessened a bit when the federal government waived the requirement in 2014 for certain businesses to offer healthcare to its workers.
-However, in 2015, it will be back on the books and many employers are expected to discontinue their worker's benefits, or cut weekly hours from 40 to 35 or less.
+However, in 2015, we have seen many employers discontinue their worker's benefits, or cut weekly hours from 40 to 35 or less.